-Where a MAP request does not contain the minimum amount of information, it may not be regarded as a MAP request by the Guernsey Competent Authority i.e. it may not be regarded as submitted for the purposes of satisfying the time limit requirements.
-In this event, Guernsey will notify the taxpayer in writing to inform them what information or documentation is missing and that the MAP request cannot be processed without the submission of the outstanding information or documentation.
+Where a MAP request does not contain the minimum amount of information, it may not be regarded as a MAP request by the Guernsey Competent Authority i.e. it may not be

 There may be a delay in the processing of your MAP request where complete and accurate information is not provided and further requests for information need to be made.